 If you'd like to chat about Ukraine or need help finding a vacation to suit you we're very happy to help.

 Life finds a wayYou may also visit the top-secret Soviet Duga Radar Facility, part of an early missile detection system, also abandoned, as well as vehicles and robots that were used in the immense clean-up operation.
 At any time you might encounter some of the local wildlife; contrary to expectations the biodiversity here flourished following the incident.
 Przewalski’s horse, once close to extinction, is found here in large numbers, and the woods are full of moose, deer, brown bear, wolves, beavers and owls.

 But most affecting of all, if you have the opportunity to do so, will be meeting some of the last surviving residents that chose to return to the area.
 Tourism here provides them with much-needed companionship and food supplies, and your guide will be able to relate their stories.

 Visiting Chernobyl and Pripyat shouldn’t be seen as disaster tourism.
 It is instead a stark reminder of the need for safety in the nuclear industry, and also a way to support the people that stayed behind after the world’s attention had moved elsewhere.

 This big country is very cold in winter, and very warm in summer, when people flock to the Black Sea resorts.

 If you've been searching for a Ukraine travel guide then right here is where your quest comes to fruition.

-Kiev is a vital destination for anyone hoping to better understand the history and culture of Ukraine, Russia, indeed all of Eastern Europe.
+Kyiv is a vital destination for anyone hoping to better understand the history and culture of Ukraine.

-If you’re traveling to the far east of Europe, it makes sense to explore both Moldova and Ukraine in a single trip, gorging on Soviet history, baroque architecture, amazing wine and ancient monasteries.
+If you’re traveling to the far east of Europe, it makes sense to explore both Moldova and Ukraine in a single trip.